DanielFerreiraas/API_Ctrl-Lab/README.md

 # API_Ctrl-Lab

-- Esta é a API do servidor do control + Lab
+- Seja bem vindo, Esta é a API do servidor do control + Lab